-- Provide, on average, two (2) random urine drug/alcohol screens per week; - Follow all treatment recommendations, as directed by the treatment provider; - Create a case plan with the Drug Court team and begin working the case plan; - Attend all required court sessions; - Maintain court-approved full-time employment, training, education, community service, or court-approved community engagement activities when ordered by the court; - Maintain court-approved housing; - · Make arrangements to satisfy court costs, fees, or fines; - Attend at least one (1) individual contact with Drug Court staff per week; - Indicate an appropriate understanding of recovery; - Begin criminal thinking curriculum through the treatment provider; - Establish prosocial activities e.g. hobbies related to sports, exercise, art/music, reading, gardening; - Establish a recovery support system; and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for sixty (60) consecutive days, before being considered for promotion to the next phase.
+- Provide, on average, two (2) random urine drug/alcohol screens per week (if applicable). - Follow all treatment recommendations, as directed by the treatment provider. - Create a case plan with the VTC Staff/team and begin working case plan. - Attend all required court sessions. - Maintain court-approved full-time employment, training, education, community service, or court approved community engagement activities when order by the court. - Maintain court-approved housing. - Plan to satisfy court costs, fees, or fines. - Attend at least one (1) individual contact with VTC Staff per week. - Attend at least one (1) weekly individual contact with VTC mentor (if applicable) - Indicate an appropriate understanding of recovery; (which include but are not limited to finding a purpose, developing self-care and creating connections to the community). - Begin criminal thinking curriculum through the treatment provider. - Establish prosocial activities e.g., hobbies related to sports, exercise, art/music, reading, gardening, etc. - Establish a recovery support system such as joining a veteran's support group for PTSD or attending a 12 step program: and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for sixty (60) consecutive days, before being considered for promotion to the next phase.

-Phase IV: Self-Motivation
+Phase IV: Self-Motivational

-- Provide, on average, two (2) random urine drug/alcohol screens per week; - Follow all treatment recommendations, as directed by the treatment provider; - Create a case plan with the Drug Court staff and begin working the case plan; - Attend all required court sessions; - Maintain court-approved full-time employment, training, education, community service, or court-approved community engagement activities when ordered by the court; - · Maintain court-approved housing; - Continue to satisfy court costs, fees, or fines; - Attend at least one (1) individual contact with Drug Court staff every other week; - Indicate an appropriate understanding of substance use disorder treatment: - Engage in prosocial activities e.g. hobbies related to sports, exercise, art/music, reading, gardening; - Attend a recovery support program; and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for a total of ninety (90) consecutive days before being considered for promotion to the next phase.
+- Provide, on average, two (2) random urine drug/alcohol screens per week (if applicable). - Follow all treatment recommendations, as directed by the treatment provider. - Create a case plan with the VTC staff/team and begin working case plan. - Attend all required court sessions. - Maintain court-approved full-time employment, training, education, community service, or court approved community engagement activities when ordered by the court. - Maintain court-approved housing. - Continue to satisfy court costs, fees, or fines. - Attend at least one (1) individual contact with VTC Staff every other week. - Attend at least one (1) weekly individual contact with VTC mentor (if applicable). - Indicate an appropriate understanding of any diagnosis, such as SUD and/or MH disorders; - Engage in prosocial activities e.g., hobbies related to sports, exercise, art/music, reading, gardening, etc. - Attend recovery support programs such as joining a veteran's support group for PTSD or attending a 12 step program; and - Remain free from the nonmedically indicated use of intoxicating or addictive substances, including alcohol, cannabis (marijuana), and prescription medications, regardless of the licit or illicit status of the substance, for a total of ninety (90) consecutive days before being considered for promotion to the next phase.